-13.4 However, as of April 2018, approximately 1,821 new homes have been approved within this broad location, including nearly 500 homes on three sites that were refused by Wigan Council, with those decisions overturned at appeal.

-13.5 This level of development will have a significant impact on the village and is likely to increase the village population by about 25%.

-13.6 In the 2015 Neighbourhood Plan survey, respondents indicated that the agreed new housing was the second worst aspect of living in Standish and fourth most important issue for improvement.
-The survey showed 93% of respondents were against further housing development, with many stating that new housing development should reflect the housing needs of local people.

-13.7 As a result of these concerns, and as part of the preparations for the Standish Neighbourhood Plan, Standish Voice asked the national Neighbourhood Planning organisation Locality to commission work on Standish's housing needs.
+- 13.4 However, as of April 2018, approximately 1,821 new homes have been approved within this broad location, including nearly 500 homes on three sites that were refused by Wigan Council, with those decisions overturned at appeal. - 13.5 This level of development will have a significant impact on the village and is likely to increase the village population by about 25%. - 13.6 In the 2015 Neighbourhood Plan survey, respondents indicated that the agreed new housing was the second worst aspect of living in Standish and fourth most important issue for improvement.
+The survey showed 93% of respondents were against further housing development, with many stating that new housing development should reflect the housing needs of local people. - 13.7 As a result of these concerns, and as part of the preparations for the Standish Neighbourhood Plan, Standish Voice asked the national Neighbourhood Planning organisation Locality to commission work on Standish's housing needs.

-13.8 Subsequently, a Technical Housing Study and a Housing Needs Assessment for Standish were commissioned by Locality after approval to undertake the work was given by the Department for Communities and Local Government.
-AECOM, a highly-regarded independent consultancy, carried out the work.
-13.9 The reports have identified the following key housing issues affecting Standish:

-- The numbers of homes approved are significantly above those identified in the adopted Wigan Local Plan Core Strategy. - ii) A significant proportion of the approved homes are large, detached family properties. - iii) The type of housing approved does not provide a wide range of house types, with little provision for single occupiers and older people. - iv) The tenure of the developments approved is skewed towards owner occupation. - v) Affordability of homes.
+- 13.8 Subsequently, a Technical Housing Study and a Housing Needs Assessment for Standish were commissioned by Locality after approval to undertake the work was given by the Department for Communities and Local Government.
+An independent planning consultancy carried out the work. - 13.9 The reports (see Evidence Base Appendix B) have identified the following key housing issues affecting Standish: - The numbers of homes approved are significantly above those identified in the adopted Wigan Local Plan Core Strategy - ii) A significant proportion of the approved homes are large, detached family properties - iii) The type of housing approved does not provide a wide range of house types, with little provision for single occupiers and older people - iv) The tenure of the developments approved is skewed towards owner occupation. - v) Affordability of homes

-13.10 New housing provision should meet the principles of sustainable development, be located in the right place and be of an appropriate mix of type and tenure to meet the needs of local people.

-13.11 New housing should also take into account the character of the area and the retention of social cohesion within the village.

-13.12 The right type of housing to meet local need is in accordance with the National Planning Policy Framework and the 2017 Housing White Paper proposals.
+- 13.10 New housing provision should meet the principles of sustainable development, be located in the right place and be of an appropriate mix of type and tenure to meet the needs of local people. - 13.11 New housing should also take into account the character of the area and the retention of social cohesion within the village. - 13.12 The right type of housing to meet local need is in accordance with the National Planning Policy Framework and the 2017 Housing White Paper proposals.

 13.13 There remain further areas of 'Safeguarded Land' identified for development within the Standish Neighbourhood Area.
-Wigan Council has indicated through its Strategic Housing Land Availability Assessment

-(SHLAA) that these are appropriate to be brought forward for housing during the Standish Neighbourhood Plan period, to 2030.
+Wigan Council has indicated through its Strategic Housing Land Availability Assessment (SHLAA) that these are appropriate to be brought forward for housing during the Standish Neighbourhood Plan period, to 2030.

-13.14 This 'Safeguarded Land', identified in Wigan's SHLAA to be brought forward after 2026, combined with the large number of currently approved housing applications and the present rate of housebuilding, ensure a high level of housing development throughout the lifetime of Standish Neighbourhood Plan.

-13.15 The following housing policies have been identified to address the issues raised within the local community and the independent consultancy's reports.
+- 13.14 There is currently a large number of approved housing sites in Standish and Policy H1 will seek to ensure that the 'Safeguarded Land', identified in Wigan's SHLAA which is intended to be available for development in the long term, will only be released when the current approved sites are substantially complete. - 13.15 The following housing policies have been identified to address the issues raised within the local community and the independent consultancy's reports.